rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 But the people, the men of Israel, took courage, and again formed the battle line in the same place where they had formed it on the first day. ^2022

-And the people of Israel went up and wept before the Lord until the evening.
-And they inquired of the Lord, Shall we again draw near to fight against our brothers, the people of Benjamin?
-And the Lord said, Go up against them. ^2023
+And the people of Israel went up and wept before the LORD until the evening.
+And they inquired of the LORD, Shall we again draw near to fight against our brothers, the people of Benjamin?
+And the LORD said, Go up against them. ^2023

 So the people of Israel came near against the people of Benjamin the second day. ^2024

 And Benjamin went against them out of Gibeah the second day, and destroyed 18,000 men of the people of Israel.
 All these were men who drew the sword. ^2025

 Then all the people of Israel, the whole army, went up and came to Bethel and wept.
-They sat there before the Lord and fasted that day until evening, and offered burnt offerings and peace offerings before the Lord. ^2026
+They sat there before the LORD and fasted that day until evening, and offered burnt offerings and peace offerings before the LORD. ^2026

-And the people of Israel inquired of the Lord (for the ark of the covenant of God was there in those days, ^2027
+And the people of Israel inquired of the LORD (for the ark of the covenant of God was there in those days, ^2027

-and Phinehas the son of Eleazar, son of Aaron, ministered before it in those days ), saying, Shall we go out once more to battle against our brothers, the people of Benjamin, or shall we cease?
-And the Lord said, Go up, for tomorrow I will give them into your hand. ^2028
+and Phinehas the son of Eleazar, son of Aaron, ministered before it in those days), saying, Shall we go out once more to battle against our brothers, the people of Benjamin, or shall we cease?
+And the LORD said, Go up, for tomorrow I will give them into your hand. ^2028

 So Israel set men in ambush around Gibeah. ^2029